darrenvong/AdventOfCode/day3.md

 `263` horizontal steps away from the centre.
 Taking the difference between the number of steps the corner is from the centre and that of my input number (i.e. `263 - 51 = 212`), this means that the Manhattan distance between my input and `1` is `212 + 263 = 475`!

+Part 1 now also solved by code, after solving part 2 with code...